fergiemcdowall/norch/README.md

       -h, --help         output usage information
       -V, --version      output the version number
-      -p, --port <port>  specify the port, defaults to 3000 -h, --home <home>  specify the home directory, stores the index and settings, defaults to ./forage
+      -p, --port <port>  specify the port, defaults to 3000
 ```

 ##Indexing